-At Banner MD Anderson Cancer Center, we recognize that no two skin cancers are alike.
-Therefore, our multidisciplinary team of experts works together to tailor treatment plans to the individual needs of each patient.
+At Banner MD Anderson, we recognize that no two skin cancers are alike.
+Therefore, our multidisciplinary team of experts works together to create the best treatment plans possible to meet the needs of every individual affected by skin cancer.
+The team may include a dermatologist, a surgical oncologist, a medical oncologist and other health care professionals.